 I visited with the trio of academics at the University of Leicester over coffee in the library a few weeks after the body’s discovery in September.
 They were understandably excited.
 After all, scholars and historians generally lead fairly quiet lives.
 They’re not accustomed to creating headline news and becoming media darlings.

-“The head wounds, the arrow in the spine and the severe scoliosis all provide strong circumstantial evidence that this is Richard’s body,” said Lin Foxhall.
+“The head wounds, the arrow in the spine, and severe scoliosis all provide strong circumstantial evidence that this is Richard’s body,” said Lin Foxhall.

 At that time, however, though news of the find had broken, the evidence was just that -circumstantial.
 A generation ago, the evidence would have provided a verdict that they had indeed found the missing king.
 But there is a great difference between evidence and proof.